nodeschool/berlin/README.md

 [![Gitter chat](https://badges.gitter.im/nodeschool/berlin.png)](https://gitter.im/nodeschool/berlin)

-Subscribe to the [reminder newsletter](http://nodeschool.us9.list-manage2.com/subscribe?u=a44cde6d98a586be27ab4885c&id=505911339e)to be notified about future events.
+Subscribe to the [reminder newsletter](http://nodeschool.us9.list-manage2.com/subscribe?u=a44cde6d98a586be27ab4885c&id=505911339e) to be notified about future events.

 Have a question?
 [Open an issue](https://github.com/nodeschool/berlin/issues).